Dynalon/mdwiki/tutorials/drive.md

 This tutorial describes how to maintain a copy of MDwiki with [Google Drive](http://drive.google.com)

 Note: This tutorial is incomplete.
-Please help us by completing it for beginner users: [Contribute][contribute]
+Please help us by completing it for beginner users: [Contribute](contribute)

 Intructions
 -----------